safenetwork/tutorials.safedev.org/markdown-editor/README.md

 In this tutorial, you will learn how to build **a text editor that stores its data on the SAFE Network**.

 The **SAFE Markdown Editor** lets you create and edit Markdown files.
 The files are encrypted using a symmetric key, which means that only you can read them.
 Each time you save a file, a new version is stored on the SAFE Network.
 You can browse through previous versions of your files and compare the difference across versions.
-This example demonstrates the usage of [versioned structured data](https://api.safedev.org/low-level-api/structured-data/).
+This example app demonstrates the usage of [versioned structured data](https://api.safedev.org/low-level-api/structured-data/).

 #### Contents